-- Try to be 'person centred' in your dealings with them appreciate the person's difficulties, help them by focusing on what they can still do. - Acknowledge and clarify the person's feelings and what they are trying to communicate.
+- Try to be "person centred" in your dealings by appreciating the person's difficulties; help by focusing on what a person can still do and encourage this. - Acknowledge and clarify the person's feelings and what they are trying to communicate.
 This helps to 'validate' their experience. - Try not to contradict or argue, just 'go with the flow'.
-It may sound like a tall order to do this but an argument will exhaust you both and there will be very few winners.
-Winning an argument relies on remembering what has been said or agreed and the person you care for may not be able to recall what has happened.
+It may sound like a tall order to do this but an argument will exhaust you both and there will be no winners.
+Winning an argument relies on remembering what has been said or agreed - and the person you care for may not be able to recall what has happened, but the bad feelings may linger and cause further upset and mistrust.